Pudderz/Pudderz/README.md

 I am Matthew Pudney, a self-taught front-end web developer.
 I enjoy anything to do with Javascript, learning new things and finding out how everything works.

-I am currently messing around with p5.js
+I am currently messing around with three.js.
-- 🌱 I am learning how to visualize algorithms.
+- 🌱 I am learning Algorithms and data structures.
 - 🤔 I am looking for help with WebRTC's
 - 💬 Feel free to discuss anything, you can reach me at mpudney2@gmail.com